Rad-Razvan-Daniel/Sudoku_Solver/README.md

 All the code was made by me, dating the start of my GitHub activity.

 Algorithms used: Backtracking, and I plan on implementing Stochastic search.
-Right now it's incomplete but I plan on making a user interface and generating the sudoku while playing.
+Right now it's incomplete but I plan on making a user interface and generating a random sudoku each time the game is launched.